xiangzhu70/xiangzhu70.github.io/hier_diag.md

 1. It can be easily extended.
 When we observe a new link down cause, we could add a new dependency entry, so the next person running the tool can see the cause quickly without repeating the same debugging.

 1. It can easily aggregate to support large systems.
+The chains of checks and their dependencies provide debug paths from top level to deep down nodes.
 ```
 	|Fleet
 	|--data_center [1…10]